codecraftingtools/codecraftingtools.github.io/src/philosophy.rst

+.. _philosopy:

 ==========
 Philosophy
 ==========

-Code craftsmen believe that great software is not merely the result of sound computing theory, good engineering practices, and technical knowledge.
-The creation of truly great software also requires an overarching vision and sense of aesthetics, some ingenuity and intuition, and a good measure of experience, skill, and patience.
-In this regard, writing code is really more of a craft than an art or a science.
-The result of this craft should be something that is both useful and beautiful in its design, like a piece of fine furniture, a well-balanced knife, or a handcrafted guitar.
+The Code Craftsmen believe that great software is not merely the result of well-defined software requirements, sound computing theory, and good engineering practice.
+The creation of truly great software also requires a clear overarching vision, a sense of aesthetics, a bit of ingenuity and intuition, and a good measure of experience, skill, and patience.
+In this regard, writing code is really more of a craft than an art, a science, or an engineering discipline.
+The result of this craft should be something that is both useful and beautiful in its design, like a piece of fine furniture, a quality hand tool, or a handcrafted guitar.

 ..
+  Comment section for ideas

   The code craftsman also realizes that, unlike a piece of furniture, most software is never really finished.
 Much like a living entity (or a